The Last Kingdom of Al Andalus (The Play)

 MUHAMMAD.

-Where is the weapon at now?
+And where is the weapon now?

-The bloody weapon is handed to the sultan.
+The bloody weapon is handed to the Sultan.

 THE ROYAL GUARD.